Understanding Market Volatility During Short Squeezes

 ◆ High Short Interest: Look for stocks where more than 20% of the float is sold short.

 ◆ High Days to Cover (DTC): This ratio (Short Interest ÷ Average Daily Volume) tells you how many days it would take for shorts to exit.
-A DTC of 8–10+ days is a major red flag for a squeeze.
+A DTC of 8–10+ days is a commonly monitored indicator for a squeeze.

 ◆ A Bullish Catalyst: Look for a sudden price to move above a resistance level, often triggered by a positive earnings surprise or “viral” social media buzz.